Best Air Purifier Home

 5. Ozone Generators: While not recommended for asthma sufferers, ozone generators work by producing ozone molecules that react and neutralize pollutants in the air.
 However, excessive ozone can worsen asthma symptoms, so caution should be exercised with these machines.

-See also Do Air Purifiers Have Any Impact On Home Resale Value?
+See also How Do Air Purifiers Work?

 The Relationship Between Air Quality and Asthma